rgcottrell/dotfiles/README.md

 git clone git@github.com:rgcottrell/dotfiles.git .dotfiles
 ```

-Then use GNU ´stow´ to symlink the files to your home directory:
+Then use GNU `stow` to symlink the files to your home directory:

 ```bash
 cd ~/.dotfiles